faceleg/vim-airline/README.md

 *  there is a pause when leaving insert mode
   *  you need to set `ttimeoutlen` to a low number; 50 is recommended
 *  you don't see any colors
-  *  all of the themes use a 256 terminal color palette.  it's likely that the value of `t_Co` is misconfigured.  please see this [article][n] on how to configure your terminal.  pull requests for 8 and 16 color terminals are welcome.
+  *  all of the themes use a 256 terminal color palette.  it's likely that the value of `t_Co` is misconfigured.
+Please see this [article][n] on how to configure your terminal.  pull requests for 8 and 16 color terminals are welcome.
 *  you get the error `Unknown function: fugitive#head`
   *  you are probably using version 1.2, which is very old...download v2 from the [project page][d].
 *  airline doesn't appear until i create a new split